 It is famously known for its incredible internet connection speeds and affordable pricing.

-The application has over 1700 servers and an unlimited device support.
+The application has over 1700 servers and unlimited device support.
 The servers are located in over 100 different locations.

 Surfshark is designed with an easy to use interface and thus making it easy for beginners to use.